-We cannot give any assurance that any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized.
+We cannot give any assurance that any of our drug product candidates will receive regulatory approval, which is necessary before they can be commercialized.

 Our future success is dependent on our ability to successfully develop, obtain regulatory approval for, and then successfully commercialize one or more product candidates.
-We currently have two late-stage clinical product candidates, (i) Keyzilen® (AM-101), which is being developed for the treatment of acute inner ear tinnitus and (ii) Sonsuvi® (AM-111), being developed for the treatment of acute inner ear hearing loss.
-Additionally, we have one product candidate, AM-125, in Phase II clinical development, and another, AM-201, in Phase I clinical development.
-We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA, EMA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.
+We currently have one drug product candidate, AM-125, in Phase II clinical development, and another, AM-201, in Phase I clinical development.
+Additionally, we have two late-stage drug product candidates, (i) Keyzilen[®] (AM-101), which is being developed for the treatment of acute inner ear tinnitus and (ii) Sonsuvi[®] (AM-111), being developed for the treatment of acute inner ear hearing loss.
+We are not permitted to market or promote any of our drug product candidates before we receive regulatory approval from the FDA, EMA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.

-Although certain of our employees have prior experience with submitting marketing applications to the FDA, EMA or comparable foreign regulatory authorities, we as a company have not submitted such applications for our product candidates.
+Although certain of our employees have prior experience with submitting marketing applications to the FDA, EMA or comparable foreign regulatory authorities, we as a company have not submitted such applications for our drug product candidates.
 We cannot be certain that any of our product candidates will be successful in clinical trials or receive regulatory approval.
 Applications for our product candidates could fail to receive regulatory approval for many reasons, including but not limited to the following:

-- the FDA, EMA or comparable foreign regulatory authorities may disagree with the design or implementation of our clinical trials; - the population studied in the clinical program may not be sufficiently broad or representative to assure safety in the full population for which we seek approval; - the FDA, EMA or comparable foreign regulatory authorities may disagree with our interpretation of data from nonclinical trials or clinical trials;

-- the data collected from clinical trials of our product candidates may not be sufficient to support the submission of a new drug application, or NDA, or other submission or to obtain regulatory approval in the United States or elsewhere; - we may be unable to demonstrate to the FDA, EMA or comparable foreign regulatory authorities that a product candidate's risk-benefit ratio for its proposed indication is acceptable; - the FDA, EMA or other regulatory authorities may fail to approve the manufacturing processes, test procedures and specifications, or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA, EMA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.
+- the FDA, EMA or comparable foreign regulatory authorities may disagree with the design or implementation of our clinical trials; - the population studied in the clinical program may not be sufficiently broad or representative to assure safety in the full population for which we seek approval; - the FDA, EMA or comparable foreign regulatory authorities may disagree with our interpretation of data from nonclinical trials or clinical trials; - the data collected from clinical trials of our product candidates may not be sufficient to support the submission of a new drug application, or NDA, or other submission or to obtain regulatory approval in the United States or elsewhere; - we may be unable to demonstrate to the FDA, EMA or comparable foreign regulatory authorities that a product candidate's risk-benefit ratio for its proposed indication is acceptable; - the FDA, EMA or other regulatory authorities may fail to approve the manufacturing processes, test procedures and specifications, or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA, EMA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.